PayToUse/self-made-programming-files/README.md

 this repository contains files from a bunch of the following programming languages:

 `HTML, Java, JavaScript, C, C++, Python, PHP, LUA, Ruby, and other languages to contain with this repository.`

+If the code doesn't work, click on this hyperlink to the [issues category](https://github.com/PayToUse/self-made-programming-files/issues) here.

 # License
 self-made-programming-files is licensed under **[MIT License](https://github.com/PayToUse/self-made-programming-files/LICENSE)**.